 The benefits for young people and employers

 The benefit of apprenticeship opportunities for young people is that it provides an alternative route to what could be a long and successful career within the same organisation.
 However, Ofsted (2013) reported apprenticeships and vocational training were rarely promoted in schools.

-The value of an apprenticeship is not as highly regarded as an A-level option but this situation can change.
-Everyone should have the opportunity to lifelong learning and a more fulfilling career and apprenticeships is a way forward for business.
+The value of an apprenticeship is not as highly regarded as an A-level option, but this situation can change.
+Everyone should have the opportunity to lifelong learning and a more fulfilling career, and apprenticeships are a way forward for business.

-Jenny Taylor, UK Graduate, Apprenticeship and Student Programme Manager at IBM says: “Apprentices are a vibrant new channel of technical resource to fill the skills gap.
-Our industry faces serious challenge in recruiting sufficient, high quality employees; prime impetus for starting our apprenticeship scheme; and it has proved a very effective policy.”
+Jenny Taylor, UK Graduate, Apprenticeship and Student Programme Manager at IBM, says: “Apprentices are a vibrant new channel of technical resource to fill the skills gap.
+Our industry faces a serious challenge in recruiting sufficient, high-quality employees; the prime impetus for starting our apprenticeship scheme, and it has proved a very effective policy.”

 Apprentices can achieve the same career progression in a company with a scheme that is designed to a high standard and highlights: “They are very loyal employees with high retention rates.”

 The government reports that in 2014/15, the most popular sector for apprenticeship schemes was Business, Administration and Law, accounting for 29% of all apprenticeship starts in England, closely followed by Health, Public Services & Care (26%).
 These sectors are highly regulated, and professionals must complete annual CPD records as it is important to maintain high standards of training so professionals stay fit to practice.

 However, apprenticeship schemes should be of high quality across all sectors, and there is an increasing number of opportunities in retail, health and care sectors that provide poor standards of training.